8. Academic integrity

 8.1.1 Attendance

 Faculty determine the requirements for success in your courses.
 You are responsible for attending classes (whether in-person or online), not only for course content, but also for information related to the progress of the course.
 Individual programs and courses may have specific attendance requirements.
-Please refer to the program outline and/or course outline.
-Tests, examinations, graded assignments, clinical and field placements must be written/submitted/attended on the date and time specified (Section 10 Tests and examinations).
+Please refer to the program outline and/or course outline and syllabus for details specific to your program and courses.
+Tests, examinations, graded assignments, clinical and field placements must be written/submitted/attended on the date and time specified (Section 10.
+Tests and examinations).
 Requests for academic accommodations must be made prior to the test/examination/graded assignment/clinical/field placement date.
 If documented, such requests may allow faculty to make alternate arrangements for assignments and tests or allow consideration of an incomplete contract if necessary (Section 4.3.4 Incomplete grade designation).
+It is important you reach out to Accessibility Services as early as possible to discuss any potential request for academic accommodations.

 8.1.2 Student conduct